Diablo IV: How to Build Paladin Zealous Shredder – Leveling to Endgame

 Common mistakes that make Zealous Shredder feel worse than it is

 • Playing it like a stationary brawler.
-You want to cut through packs, not stand in front of them trading hits.
+Cut through packs, do not stand in front of them trading hits.

 • Ignoring crit until late.
 Zealous Shredder without crit support is missing half its identity.